Catholic University of Portugal: Faculty of Philosophy and Social Sciences

 Founded on June 1, 2015, the Faculty of Philosophy and Social Sciences is a continuation of the Faculty of Philosophy, founded by the Society of Jesus in 1947, and of the more recent Faculty of Social Sciences, created in Braga in 2001.

 The Faculty of Philosophy and Social Sciences maintains the existing courses in the two faculties that originated it, these being the degrees in Philosophy, Social Service, Psychology, Communication Sciences, Tourism, Portuguese and Spanish Studies, ICT, Design and Visual Arts and Sciences of Artistic and Cultural Heritage; masters in Philosophy, Literature, Psychology, Tourism, Communication, Teaching Portuguese and Spanish, Teaching of Visual Arts, Heritage, Gerontology and Educational Sciences.

-Faculty of Theology

-In 1977, the Congregation for Catholic Education (Holy See) granted the Instituto Teológico de Braga (Seminário Conciliar) the status of a Higher Education School affiliated to the Faculty of Theology (Lisbon) of the Catholic University of Portugal, with the capacity to confer to its students the academic bachelor's degree by that Faculty.
-From 1 October 1987 the Instituto Superior de Teologia was transformed into an integral part of the Faculty of Theology of the Catholic University of Portugal.
-Together with the Porto Regional Centre and the UCP Headquarters in Lisbon, it constitutes the Faculty of Theology.

 Viseu Regional Centre

 The campus of Viseu covers an area of approximately 24,000 sqm and consists of five buildings.
 It has computer centres, translation-interpretation rooms, study and research laboratories, a multimedia room with videoconference facilities, auditoriums, a library and a university dental clinic.

 The Viseu Regional Centre of Universidade Católica Portuguesa is composed by the following teaching units: